top of page

 Mack’s most recent solo exhibition was held at Muse Gallery in Grand Rapids.
 She has shown work at Kendall College of Art and Design’s Alluvium Gallery as well as Mudhouse Art Residency in Crete, Greece.
 She holds a BFA from Kendall College of Art and Design.

-Shannon Mack is our life drawing facilitator.
+Shannon Mack is our life drawing facilitator, and has also taught our adult Modern Collage class.

 Please see and support Shannon's work at her website.